Colorado Mountain Gardener: The Superb Monarch Butterfly

 exception is the overwintering era of monarchs that may dwell as much as 9

 months in Mexico.
-As soon as spring arrives, this overwintering era will migrate
+As soon as spring arrives, overwintering era will migrate

 north to Texas and surrounding areas.
 The females will lay eggs for the following